Aaron Carter Releasing New Album As His Fame Shrinks Away

 Aaron Carter may be only 29-years-old, but his fame is shrinking away, according to Iowa State Daily.
 The pop star of the late 90s and early 2000s recently performed at the Maintenance Shop in Iowa, but he failed to make a good impression on the crowd.

-#SoonerOrLater is officially my new favorite song @aaroncarter ????????????????I love you Aaron! ???? pic.twitter.com/TkqTaYZIad
+#SoonerOrLater is officially my new favorite song @aaroncarter????????????????I love you Aaron!???? pic.twitter.com/TkqTaYZIad

 — «¥aNiNa» (@Yanii_Aaron_Arg) February 13, 2017